-The Cheyenne Animal Shelter offers several programs and assistance for the community – from finding a missing pet, animal control services, help for low cost spay and neuter, microchipping, pet loss support, and of course the facilities the Cheyenne Animal Shelter houses.
+The Cheyenne Animal Shelter offers several programs and assistance for the Laramie County community – from finding a missing pet, animal control services, help for low cost spay and neuter, micro-chipping, and of course the facilities the Cheyenne Animal Shelter houses.

 Feral Cat Program